Warren Buffett Stocks Ranked: The Berkshire Hathaway Portfolio

 The company's dominance of the space exemplifies Buffett's love of deep moats, and the stake has paid off well.
-VRSN hasn't done much this year, up just 1% to the S&P 500's 12%, but it has raced ahead 402% since the start of 2013, more than doubling the S&P 500's 199% total return.
+VRSN hasn't done in the past year, down 3% versus the S&P 500's 18%.
+But it has raced ahead by 421% since the start of 2013, which is a little less than double the S&P 500's 225% total return.

 VRSN also is a teachable example of how stocks aren't good or bad in a bubble.
 One investor's brilliant purchase often is, depending on timing, another investor's biggest failure.